jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 supported technologies, Javascript has morphed into a server-side language with the emergence of the [Node.js][NODE] ecosystem.

-With the features Javascript, multiple approaches for programming like imperative, object-oriented, and in the past ten years, functional methodologies.
+Sinopia is developing using ECMAScript 6 features and conventions that is then transplained into Javascript using [Babel][BABEL].

+Javascript supports multiple programming paradigms like imperative, object-oriented, and in the past ten years, the functional programming approach.
+The popularity of building functional [React][REACT] and [Redux][REDUX] code for web browser and native user interfaces.
+Javascript built-in `map` and `reduce` operators along with support for currying and other functional-friendly constructs like the `=>` arrow functional form.
+The key insight in writing functional javascript is focusing on functions with minimal side-effects and deterministic expectations that given a set of inputs, the function will return a set of outputs.

+For example,

 ## Resource Templates and Profiles
 The Library of Congress's [Bibframe Editor][BFE] is a BIBFRAME-focused linked-data editor that was an